barrybecker4/FlexProjects/README.txt

-    Create a directory somewhere where you want the flex projects to live. right click on that directory and select "SVN checkout" Enter this as the URL of the repository:  https://free1.projectlocker.com/Tesujisoft/Flex/svn Use the omit externals checkbox option to exclude the branches, trunk, tags directories (don't need them).
-	Keep everything else as default and click ok.
+    Create a directory somewhere where you want the flex projects to live. right click on that directory and select "SVN checkout" Enter this as the URL of the repository:  https://free1.projectlocker.com/Tesujisoft/Flex/svn Keep everything else as default and click ok.
 	Here it should prompt you for authentication.
 Enter your projectLocker credentials.